War crimes in the Russo-Ukrainian war (2022–present): Execution of Oleksandr Matsievskyi

 In early March 2023 a video emerged showing the execution of an unarmed Ukrainian POW who is murdered after he says "Glory to Ukraine", while smoking a cigarette.
 The Russian officer in charge of the prisoner (off camera) shouts "Die Bitch!" and fires multiple rounds from a machine gun into him.
 The President of Ukraine's office called the execution a "brutal murder".

 Torture of captured Ukrainian soldiers

 On 22 July 2022, Human Rights Watch documented the torture of three Ukrainian prisoners of war, members of the Territorial Defense Forces, and the death of two of them in the occupied areas of Kherson and Zaporizhzhia oblasts.

+In May 2026, deputy commander of the 1st Corps of the Ukrainian National Guard Azov, Sviatoslav Palamar, said that a member of the unit's body had been returned during a repatriation program, where a forensic examination determined fractured ribs and blunt trauma to the chest as the cause of death, indicating that he had been tortured in captivity.
+Palamar called the case ″another indictment of the international humanitarian law system, which is unable to protect the health and lives of Ukrainian prisoners of war held in Russian captivity″ and urged Ukrainian officials to raise such cases at the UN, the Council of Europe, and the OSCE.

 Castration and murder of a Ukrainian POW in Pryvillia

 On 28 July 2022, a video was posted on Russian social media which shows a Russian soldier castrating a Ukrainian prisoner of war, who is tied up and gagged, with a box cutter.
 On the next day, a continuation video was posted with possibly the same soldiers where they taped the POW's mouth with black tape, placed his head in front of his cut genitals, and shot him in the head.
 After that, the Russian soldiers started grabbing the POW's corpse with ropes connected to his legs.

 On 5 August, the Bellingcat group reported that the videos were geolocated to the Pryvillia Sanatorium, located in Pryvillia, Luhansk Oblast, and interviewed the apparent perpetrator by telephone.
 A white car marked with a Z – a designation marking Russian military vehicles and a militarist symbol used in Russian propaganda – can also be seen in the video; the same car can also be seen in earlier, official videos released by Russian channels, of the Akhmat fighters at the Azot plant during the Russian capture of Sieverodonetsk.
 Pryvillia had been captured and occupied by Russians since early July.
 Bellingcat identified the soldiers involved, including the main perpetrator (an inhabitant of Tuva), who wore a distinctive wide brimmed black hat, as members of the Akhmat unit, a Chechen Kadyrovite paramilitary formation fighting for the Russians in the war in Ukraine.
 The investigation also indicated that the video contained no evidence of tampering or editing.